-Pop Warner Little Scholars, Inc. (PWLS), a non-profit organization composed of over 400,000 youngsters ages 5 to 16 worldwide, is the largest youth football, cheer and dance program in the United States.
+Pop Warner, a non-profit organization composed of over 400,000 youngsters ages 5 to 16 worldwide, is the largest youth football, cheer and dance program in the United States.
 Founded in 1929, Pop Warner is the only national youth sports organization that requires its participants to maintain academic standards in order to participate.
 "At every level, Pop Warner programs seek to develop well-rounded young men and women who learn not only the fundamentals of football, cheerleading, and dance but also the importance of education in an atmosphere conducive to developing sound character while having a good time." (www.popwarner.com/aboutus)

 Who is in charge of the ABPW cheerleading program?

-At practices, Cheer Director Linda Vittum circulates among all the teams, making sure things are going safely and smoothly.
-She is the AB cheerleading liaison in the Merrimack Valley League, serves on the ABPW Board of Directors and issues program-wide emails to parents/guardians.
+Jacquelyn Eckmann is the current cheer director for the AB Pop Warner program.
+In her role, she circulates among all the teams, making sure things are going safely and smoothly.
+Additionally, her role serves as AB cheerleading liaison in the Merrimack Valley League, sits on the ABPW Board of Directors, and issues program-wide emails to parents/guardians.

 Who are the coaches?

-High school cheerleaders who were likely Pop Warner cheerleaders themselves coach the squads.
-Its not uncommon for the older and younger girls to form friendships, and both ages enjoy it when the younger girls come to the ABRHS Friday night games to see their coaches cheer!
+Along with the team moms, AB High School cheerleaders, who were likely Pop Warner cheerleaders themselves, aid in coaching the squads.
+It’s not uncommon for the older and younger girls to form friendships, and both ages enjoy it when the younger girls come to the ABRHS Friday night games to see their high school coaches cheer!

 What does the Team Mom/Dad do?

-She/he serves as the liaison between squad parents, coaches, and the Cheer Director; e-mails directions, updates, and notices to parents; makes sure the girls are behaving themselves on the field; and coordinates parent volunteer schedules.
+She/he serves as the liaison between squad parents, high school coaches, and the Cheer Director.
+Some of their roles include e-mailing directions, updates, and notices to parents, making sure the cheerleaders are behaving themselves on the field, and coordinating parent volunteer schedules.

 What, as a parent, will I have to do?

-The single most important thing you need to do is to GET YOUR CHEERLEADER TO PRACTICES ON TIME AND TO GAMES EARLY SO THAT SHE CAN WARM UP PROPERLY AND AVOID INJURIES.
+The single most important thing you need to do is GET YOUR CHEERLEADER TO PRACTICES ON TIME AND TO GAMES EARLY SO THAT THEY CAN WARM UP PROPERLY AND AVOID INJURIES.